TeYuanLiu/teyuanliu.github.io/_notes/2022-05-31-javascript-developer-console.md

 ---
 title: "JavaScript 4 - Developer console"
-excerpt: "So developers can have a easier life."
+excerpt: "So developers can have an easier life."
 categories:
 tags: JavaScript
+index: 4
 ---

 ### Summary